nayan0402/Portfolio-project/README.md

 - **Token Allowance Management**: View and manage the allowances granted to various smart contracts for better control over your tokens.

 - **Transaction History**: See the transaction history for your Wallet with all the important information listed.
+A limit to 10 transactions has been set.

 - **User-friendly Interface**: Enjoy a clean and intuitive interface designed for both beginners and experienced users.